frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 # Miscelaneous

 **5000:** As a service manager I want Ladybug to be self-explanatory.
 The user interface should help me to understand what is going on, for example by providing mouse-over texts.

-TODO: Tester role not properly described.
-TODO: Include white box, grey box, black box.
-What is it?